Motorcycle armor

 Motorcycle armor is body armor for motorcycle riders.
 It comes in a variety of forms, from traditional yellow foam to high-tech compounds capable of absorbing large amounts of energy.
 In its basic form an armored jacket will include shoulder and elbow armor, and many jackets can have an optional back protector added too.
 Trousers should include hip and knee protection, and sometimes a coccyx protector too.
-Helmets are seen as the most important piece of armor a rider can wear.
-It protects the head which is vital.
-Helmets have multiple styles of wear for different actives and/or preferences of the rider themselves.
-Helmets are made in three layers which is a shell, a foam layer, and a foam padding.
-Shells are usually made from Thermoplastic, Fiberglass, or Carbon composite materials all with the goal the best protection and the attempt of not being too heavy.
-Another piece of typical motorcycle armor is gloves.
-Gloves protect the hands of the rider to ensure a crash will not damage their hands too harshly.
-Most gloves are made out of materials such as leather, fabrics, hard plastic, carbon fiber, etc. There are also different styles of gloves for different types of activities within the motorcycle world as well as weather to ensure the rider’s hands are protected at all times.

 Types of motorcycle armor

 Foam

-This armour is either closed cell or open-cell foam and in various densities all the way up to a fairly hard foam used in helmets.
+This armor is either closed cell or open-cell foam and in various densities all the way up to a fairly hard foam used in helmets.
 Hard foams absorb impact/shock by destructive decomposition so they can only be used to protect for one incident and must be replaced.
 Soft foams offer little protection with close-cell foams providing a bit more protection than open-cell foams.

 Memory foam

 Of foam type armors, memory foam armor achieves a higher level of impact absorption compared to open/closed-cell types above.
 Memory-foam rebounds slowly after compression.
 It is a very dense foam.